 OpenStreetMap (OSM) is a digital map database of the world built through crowdsourced volunteered geographic information (VGI).
 OSM is supported by the nonprofit OpenStreetMap Foundation.
 The data from OSM is freely available for visualization, query, download, and modification under open licenses.

 OSM works in a style similar to Wikipedia, in which virtually all features are open to editing by any member of the user community.
-OSM was conceived in 2004 and has grown to over two million registered users since that time.
+OSM was conceived in 2004 and pretty much 10 years later reached two million registered users.
 Although only a fraction of these are frequent map editors, the map has matured enough in some locations to the point where its detail and precision rival "authoritative" datasets from governments and commercial entities.
 This is particularly true in Western Europe and some parts of the US.
 The image below of the Penn State campus provides an idea of the intricate features that can be submitted to OSM.

 OSM originally gained popularity in places where government data was not freely available, but a thriving GIS community existed.
 For example, in the mid-2000s, the UK Ordnance Survey data was available only for purchase, and OSM grew rapidly as an attractive free alternative.
 In places where governments were willing to freely share their data, bulk upload negotiations were sometimes arranged.
 For example, the US has fairly thorough road coverage due to a US Census TIGER street data bulk upload.